Machine Learning module descriptions

 Use these modules to assess anomalies in trends, by using algorithms specifically designed for time series data.

-Machine Learning Studio modules don't attempt to duplicate data integration tools supported in other tools, such as Azure Data Factory.
+Machine Learning Studio (classic) modules don't attempt to duplicate data integration tools supported in other tools, such as Azure Data Factory.
 Instead, the modules provide functionality that is specific to machine learning:

 - Normalization, grouping, and scaling of data

 - Conversion to other machine learning formats